SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.5.md

 As some element protocols have QActions that require a large amount of memory to execute, they can cause SLScripting to run out of memory when they run together with other elements.
 From now on, elements that require a large amount of memory can be run in their own SLProtocol and SLScripting instance.

-In DataMiner.xml, the \<ProcessOptions> element can now contain a \<SeparateProcesses> element listing all element protocols that have to be run in a separate SLProtocol and SLScripting instance.
+In *DataMiner.xml*, the \<ProcessOptions> element can now contain a \<SeparateProcesses> element listing all element protocols that have to be run in a separate SLProtocol and SLScripting instance.
 See the example below.

 When a protocol is flagged to run in separate instances, every element using that protocol will be started in a new instance of SLProtocol and SLScripting.
 When the element is stopped, these instances are taken down again, and when the element restarts, new instances are created.